jhoerr/cloudmesh-manual/docs-source/source/vm/vm.rst

 Uniform Parameter Management
 ----------------------------

-The parameters across thes commands are uniformly managed.
+The parameters across these commands are uniformly managed.
 Most of the plural form allow a parameterized specification such as ``a[00-03],a8`` which would result in an array ``["a0", "a1", "a2", "a3", "a8"]``.
 This especially applies to clouds as well as virtual machine names.

-We destinguish the following parameterized options
+We distinguish the following parameterized options